 Continue on to Catskill before taking the I-87 N to Albany.
 Head towards Bennington, passing Green Mountain National Forest and the route will lead you to Manchester with its abundance of museums and restaurants, where you can enjoy a walk along Massabesic Lake.

-Then, follow the coast through Portsmouth and Ogunquit before arriving in Portland, the final destination on this memorable journey.
+Then, follow the coast through Portsmouth and Ogunquit before arriving in Portland, your destination on this memorable journey.
 If you don't want to make Portland your final destination, check out our ultimate Maine road trip itinerary.